NetherlandsForensicInstitute/elemental_composition_glass/readme.md

+# LA-ICPMS measurements of elemental concentration from floatglass

 This dataset consists of elemental concentration from floatglass as obtained with LA-ICPMS.
 The measurements are from reference glass from casework, collected in the past 10 years or so.